rachedblili/AgentExamples/README.md

 1. Clone the repository: `git clone https://github.com/rachedblili/AgentExamples`
 2. Go into the project directory: `cd AgentExamples`
-3. Install the required dependencies: `pip install -r requirements.txt`
+3. Install the required dependencies: `pip install -r requirements.txt` (you may want to do this in a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/))
 4. To actually run the agents, you need a Tavily AI Research API key.
 You can get one here: https://tavily.com/
 5. Create a new file named `.env` in the project directory.
 6. Add your API keys to the `.env` file.
 Example: